Ferial-stuck/Object-detection-recognition-YOLO/README.md

 # Object-detection-recognition-YOLO
-Object detection and recognition using YOLO classifier and audio outputs
+Object detection and recognition using YOLO classifier with audio outputs